Rock Radio Scrapbook

 Back in the golden days of personality radio, Scott Regen was personality-plus.
 Few deejays had the special connection with the listeners and the artists that Regen did.

 Like many jocks of the era, Regen got involved in radio early.
-When he was 14, the Brooklyn-born future jock watched in the studio as the legendary William B. Williams did his live Saturday show on WINS New York.
-His interest peaked, he was soon on-the-air in Tampa, Fla., first at WPKM and later at WALT as "Robert B., the Double B" (his birth name is Robert Bernstein).
+When he was 14, the Brooklyn-born future jock watched in the studio as the legendary William B. Williams did his live Saturday show on WNEW New York.
+His interest peaked, he was soon on-the-air in Tampa, Florida, first at WPKM and later at WALT as Robert B., the Double B (his birth name is Bob Bernstein).

-Later, it was on to WINQ and WLCY in Tampa, and WFUN in Miami as "Rock Robbins."
+Later, it was on to WINQ and WLCY in Tampa, and WFUN in Miami as Rock Robbins.
 That led to gigs at WCPO Cincinnati, and WHB Kansas City.

-Next up was WKNR Detroit.
+Next up was WKNR Dearborn, Michigan.
 Hearing that Gary Stevens was leaving the station, Robbins applied for the job.
 After three audition tapes, he got the show, and in typical 1960s radio promotion style, he rode into Detroit from Kansas City on a skateboard!
 The station even ran a contest asking listeners to guess how many skateboards it would take Robbins (who had never skateboarded before) to complete the trip.
 Such was the anything goes world of Top 40 radio in the '60s.

-Upon arriving at WKNR in 1965, Robins changed his air name to avoid confusion with Robin Seymour, a popular Detroit radio jock.
+Upon arriving at WKNR in 1965, Robbins changed his air name to avoid confusion with Robin Seymour, a popular Detroit radio jock.
 He became Scott Regen, getting his new last name out of the phone book.
 It was at WKNR that Regan got involved interviewing artists, and visiting high schools and drive-ins to find out what the kids really wanted to hear.
 The result was that Regen got to know the artists and his listeners personally, which made for that "special connection" he had with his audience.

-Enjoy Regen on CKLW here.
+Enjoy Scott Regen on CKLW here.

 (The Tom Howard Collection)